 Under the provisions of the Health and Social Care Act 2012, Public Health functions and the staff performing these duties were transferred from the National Health Service to Local Authorities on 1 April 2013.
 The majority of staff transferring have the eligibility to continue membership of the National Health Service Pension Scheme (NHSPS).
+Since April 2015 it has been a career average scheme rather than a final salary scheme with the normal retirement age being the same as that for the State Pension.

 The NHSPS is an unfunded scheme operated on a "pay as you go" basis which provides defined benefits to its members.
 The NHS Business service (NHSBS) which administers the scheme uses a notional fund as a basis for calculating the employer's contribution rate paid by Local Authorities.
 However, it is not possible for the Council to identify its share of the underlying assets and liabilities relating to the scheme and it is therefore accounted for as if it were a defined contribution scheme with the amount charged to revenue being the employer contributions payable in the year.
-Employee contributions in 2019/20 are tiered from 5% to 14.5% based on salary.
+Employee contributions in 2020/21 are tiered from 5% to 14.5% based on salary.

-During 2019/20 the Council paid employer's contributions calculated at 16.88% (including 0.08% in respect of administration costs) amounting in total to £0.037m (£0.061m 2018/19).
+During 2020/21 the Council paid employer's contributions calculated at 16.88% (including 0.08% in respect of administration costs) amounting in total to £0.056m (£0.037m 2019/20).